Crime Rate Down Across South Jersey

 CAMDEN – A report released by New Jersey State police showed that South Jersey was a safe place to live in the early years of 2018.

 Efforts by law enforcement lead to a reduction in the crime rate.
-According to Burlington County Prosecutor Scott Coffina, engagement of the cops with the communities contributed to the decrease in crime rate.
+According to Burlington County Prosecutor Scott Coffina, the engagement of the cops with the communities contributed to the decrease in the crime rate.